-If the defined route contains one ore more tunnels, the user can modify their characteristics in the Tunnel1 to Tunnel3 worksheets.
+If the defined route contains one ore more tunnels, the user can modify the characteristics of the previously defined tunnels in the Tunnel1 to Tunnel3 worksheets.
+No additional tunnels can be defined at this point.

 If some opened sections were first considered through Rk-DG (2D calculations), the user is welcome to modify or re-update the wind rose (WindRose sheet), and modify the relevant grids of population (Pop_Per1 to Pop_Per3 sheets).